An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: The algebraicity conjecture of Drinfeld

 \begin{remark} Here is a key example: Suppose that $\mu$ is defined over $\Int_p$.
 Then it is easy to see that $P^+_\mu$ satisfies the assumptions.
 The open locus $\BT[P^+_\mu,\mu]{n}\subset \BT{n}$ is the \defnword{ordinary locus} of $\BT{n}$, and assertion (2) of the proposition is the analogue of fact that the ordinariness of an $n$-truncated Barsotti-Tate group in characteristic $p$ can be checked by considering the $1$-truncated display associated with it.
 In fact, via Theorem~\ref{thm:g_functor} below, this last statement is basically a special case of the proposition.
 We should note however that the proof of that theorem uses \emph{a priori} knowledge of this density for the moduli of $F$-gauges; see Lemma~\ref{lem:generically_ordinary}. \end{remark}

 \begin{remark} Suppose that $G$ is reductive, and that we have a maximal torus $T$ of $G$ along with a Borel $B$ containing $T$.
 If we choose $\mu$ to be a dominant (with respect to $B$) cocharacter of $T_{\mathcal{O}}$, then the sum of its Galois conjugates gives a cocharacter $\nu$ of $T$ defined over $\Int_p$.
 It can be checked now that the subgroup $P^+_\nu\subset G$ satisfies the assumptions above.
 The corresponding \'etale locus is the \defnword{$\mu$-ordinary locus}, studied in~\cite{Moonen2004-cc} in the context of $p$-divisible groups with additional endomorphisms.
-This will be explored in more detail in forthcoming work of the second author~\cite{serre-tate}. \end{remark}
+This is explored in more detail in~\cite{MadYoucis} in both the local and global contexts. \end{remark}